logreg = LogisticRegression(solver='liblinear', random_state=1)

 The process for ensembling is simple:

 The idea behind ensembling is that if you have a collection of individually imperfect models, the “one-off” errors made by each model are probably not going to be made by the rest of the models.
 Thus, the errors will be discarded (or at least reduced) when ensembling the models.
-Another way of saying this is that ensembling produces better predictions because the ensemble has a lower variance than any of the individual models.
+Another way to say this is that ensembling produces better predictions because the ensemble has a lower variance than any of the individual models.

 In this chapter, we’ll ensemble our classification models two different ways, and then we’ll tune the ensemble to try to achieve even better performance.